Myvar/icos-dev/docs.md

  Use HTTP microservices to create web pages and API's.
 Use internal microservices to create workers buffers and queues or any internal services that need completion to facilitate modular scaling.

 # Structure
 A recommended structure for your project is to create a few folders in your project, one for implementation and one for the services and finally for models.
-This is not mandatory but it helps to maintain a properly structured and easy to follow and understanding way of structuring things so that groups of programmers can work together without the confusion and chaos that inevitably results from poorly defined standards.
+This is not mandatory but it helps to maintain a properly structured and easy to follow and understanding way of structuring things so that groups of programmers can work together without the confusion that inevitably results from poorly defined standards.

 # ICP Service
 The ICP service is the simplest form of microservice to create.
-Simply create an interface with all the methods you want that service to do, then mark it with a couple of attributes.
+Create an interface with all the methods you want that service to do, then mark it with a couple of attributes.
 Generally these attributes do not change so you can just copy and paste them.
 It is recommended that you place these interfaces in the services folder .

 ```csharp
     [IcosCfg(Cfg.ServiceType, ServiceType.Stateless)]